rentruewang/bocoel/CONTRIBUTING.md

 cd bocoel/
 ```

-I used [PDM](https://pdm-project.org/latest/) in this project for dependency management.
+I'm using [PDM](https://pdm-project.org/latest/) in this project for dependency management.
 To install all dependencies (including development dependencies) with `pdm`, run

 ```bash
 pdm install -G:all